pietrobraione/tardis/README.md

     $ java -Xmx16G -cp <classpath> tardis.Main <options>

 where `<classpath>` must be set according to the indications of the previous section.
-(Note that TARDIS is resource-consuming, thus we increased to 16 GB the memory allocated to the JVM).
+(Note that TARDIS is resource-consuming, thus we increased to 16 GB the memory allocated to the JVM running it).
 If you launch TARDIS without options it will print a help screen that lists all the available options with a brief explanation.
 If you prefer to launch TARDIS from code, this is a possible template:

 ```Java
 import tardis.Main;